 This is one national park where you can stay in a wood-heated oTENTik cabin – the perfect place to take in the starry skies.
 To organize an oTENTik rental click here.

-Bike across Lac St Jean – one of the crazy-ass things to do in Quebec
+9. Bike across Lac St Jean – one of the crazy-ass things to do in a Quebec winter

 The weather can be cold and downright nasty but that’s partly why you want to do this event – bragging rights for enduring a day out a bike in the dead of winter.
 Sign up now.